-Domestic violence, also called intimate partner violence (IPV), occurs between individuals currently or formerly involved in a romantic relationship.
-Relationship abuse follows an escalating pattern in which one partner uses power to control and hurt their partner.
-Relationships violence can happen to anyone regardless of age, race, religion, ethnicity, ability, level of education, sexual orientation or economic background.
+Domestic violence is a pattern of abusive behavior in an intimate relationship used by one partner to gain power and control over the other partner.
+Relationship violence can happen to anyone regardless of age, race, religion, ethnicity, ability, level of education, sexual orientation or economic background.

 Abuse takes many forms:

 - Verbal – Name-calling, threatening, or putting you down.

 - Psychological – Undermining your sense of reality and questioning your rationality or decision-making, causing you to feel you are “going crazy.”

 - Physical – Hurting your body, including kicking, punching, shoving, slapping, pushing, or restraining.

 - Sexual – Calling you vulgar names, criticizing your body, pressuring or coercing you to perform sexual acts you are uncomfortable with, rape.

 - Stalking – Constant calling or texting, using GPS devices to track your movements, persistent communications through mail or email that are unwanted.